kcoms555/msh/README.md

 ## Known Problems
 - It does not load environment variables
 - It is not compatible with Bourne shells
-- It do not support shell scripts
+- It does not support shell scripts
 - Do not use it as a default shell.
 It may give you a lot of errors, because of lacks of environment variables, compatibility Bourne shells and etc.